jaynilpatel/PubMed-challenge/README.md

 $ npm start
 ```

-The project will build and kickoff a Node.js server to host the React.js Web application.
+The project will build and kickoff a Node.js server to host the React.js web application.
 A browser window will automatically open in your default browser pointing to http://localhost:3000.